lalalilulu/kottans-frontend/README.md

 The screenshots can be found [here](task_js_basics)<br>
 Most of the covered topics were not new for me, but a lot of FreeCodeCamp exercises made me feel more confident with JS Syntax.
 Special thanks for the section with algorithms - it took many hours, but it was incredibly helpful.

+## DOM
+The course [JavaScript and the DOM](https://classroom.udacity.com/courses/ud117) finished<br>
+The FreeCodeCamp exercises completed<br>
+The screenshots can be found [here](task_js_dom)<br>
+A practical task/ interactive side-menu's site on GitHub Pages: https://lalalilulu.github.io/interactive-side-menu/<br>
+A Code review for the task in progress: https://github.com/kottans/frontend-2021-homeworks/pull/193

 ### Additional info